*South Pas Back Then

 In high school, the coolest dances took place at the Pasadena Civic Auditorium.
 A DJ played the latest hits on a dance floor covered with strobe and psychedelic lights.

 Back then, school proms were about renting a tux and choosing a restaurant.
-I took a friend my junior year.
+I took a friend in my junior year.
 We were invited to a beach house afterward.
 I wasn't a good surfer but tried surfing that night in my rental tux.
-Driving my friend home at sunrise didn't upset any parent.
+Driving my friend home at sunrise didn't upset any parents.
 It was a different story when I returned my tux.

 Our senior prom was in Los Angeles on Beverly Blvd...
 I found a French restaurant nearby and convinced a friend to double date.
 The menu was in French so I ordered for everyone.
 After I ordered, the waiter gave me a puzzling look and began removing everyone's place setting except for a small plate and spoon.
 That night we ate French pudding and went to the prom.